Steve Kinney

 • Zero scope-justification comments anywhere.

-• A loggedOutPage fixture that opens a fresh browser context but fights the project-level storage state — awkward to compose, only used in one test.
+• A loggedOutPage fixture that opens a fresh browser context but fights the authenticated default browser state you already set up for the lab run — awkward to compose, only used in one test.

 Your job

-When you’re done, diff your version against the committed good-fixtures.ts in the same folder.
+When you’re done, compare your version against the solution walkthrough.
 The two won’t match byte-for-byte, and that’s fine.
 What should match is the spirit:

 • Names describe what each fixture provides.